mjhanninen/skele/README.md

 Skele
 =====

 > 🖐  **Warning:**  Do not use this.
 Just don't.
-Way better alternatives that are
+There exist way better
-> actually secure exist.
+> alternatives that are actually secure.

 **Skele** is a command line utility for computing unique passwords for different services and identities.